beakerbrowser/webdb/README.md

 The table will be set at `webdb.{name}` and be the `WebDBTable` type.
 This method must be called before [`open()`](#webdbopen)

-Indexes may either be defined as a [keypath string](https://www.w3.org/TR/IndexedDB/#dfn-key-path) or an object definition.
+Indexed attributes may either be defined as a [keypath string](https://www.w3.org/TR/IndexedDB/#dfn-key-path) or an object definition.
 The object definition has the following values:

  - `name` String.
 The name of the index.